What are ingrown hair?

 An excellent exfoliant, baking soda is your true answer to how to get rid of ingrown hair at home.
 All you need to do is mix a tablespoon of it and ground oatmeal each in a bowl of water.
-Make a thick paste and apply on the affected area.
+Make a thick paste and apply to the affected area.
 Massage gently, and leave it on for fifteen minutes.
 Rinse with lukewarm water.

 Do this for a week, and you’ll not just get rid of the ingrowth, but also relieve your skin from the itching and redness, and save your skin from any ingrown hair infection.

-Any traces of in-grown hair on the face can be addressed by over-the-counter creams.
+Any traces of ingrown hair on the face can be addressed by over-the-counter creams.
 Creams containing Tretinoin can help decrease skin plugging, and thin out the epidermis.
 This way, there’s a decrease in the buildup of dead skin cells and hair embedding into the follicles.
 The thinned out layer lets the hair grow fully, thus, ridding your skin of ingrowth.

 Wondering how to get rid of ingrown hair on legs?
 Among the many effective home remedies for ingrown hair is a moistened washcloth or a wet sponge that you can rub on the affected area for several minutes in a circular motion, and dislodge stubborn tips.
 This way, the ingrown hair finds a way to grow out of the skin, thereby, reducing any inflammation and redness on its way.